DSGT-DLP/Deep-Learning-Playground/README.md

 - Updating an environment: `conda env update -f environment.yml` in the `/conda` directory

-## Backend Infra
+## Backend Infrastructure

 `python -m backend.driver` from the `~/Deep-Learning-Playground` directory

-The backend supports training of a deep learning model and/or a classical ML model!
+The backend supports training of a deep learning model and/or a classical ML model

 ## Backend Architecture